Insights

 The purpose of this paper is to:

-Starting in the early hours of August 16, 2020, Northern California experienced a weather phenomenon, described by a state fire official as “a historic lightning siege.”[1]
-Over a 72-hour period, California was hit with nearly 11,000 bolts of lightning that triggered fires engulfing over a million acres of land (collectively referred to as the Lightning Complex fires).[2]
+Separately, one of the largest wildfires in California history began in the early hours of August 16, 2020, during a weather phenomenon described by a state fire official as “a historic lightning siege.
+[4]” Over a 72-hour period, California was hit by nearly 11,000 lightning strikes that triggered fires that engulfed over 1 million acres (collectively referred to as the Lightning Complex fires) [5].

-One of the regions most affected by the fire is the famous California wine country of Napa and Sonoma.
-The LNU Complex fires include multiple fires burning in the region, have caused thousands of people to evacuate, and, so far, have damaged almost 1,500 structures.[3]
+One of the regions most affected by the fire was the famous California wine country of Napa and Sonoma.
+The LNU Complex fires, which included multiple blazes burning across the region, forced thousands of people to evacuate and damaged almost 1,500 structures [6].

-The region is no stranger to dealing with wildfires, having experienced several substantial wildfires over the last few years, including:
+Clearly, California wine country is no stranger to dealing with wildfires, having experienced several substantial wildfires over the last few years.

-The wildfires result in a wide variety of claims including business income losses, property damage, extra expense, crop damage, and inventory losses.
+Wildfires can result in a wide variety of claims, including business income losses, property damage, extra expense, crop damage, and inventory losses.
 This article will address claims related to the impact of the fire on wine inventory.

 What Can Happen to Wine During a Wildfire?